usr-lab/pepper-social/README.md

 # Pepper Social Scenarios
 The pepper social scenarios is implemented using ml-agents.
 It is still under development.
-This repo is provided for the Paper [Social Behavior Learning with Realistic Reward Shaping](https://arxiv.org/abs/1810.06979)
+This repo is provided for the Paper [Social Behavior Learning with Realistic Reward Shaping](https://arxiv.org/abs/1810.06979). **Please do not hasitate to contact me if there are issues, you can let me know by posting in the [issues](https://github.com/usr-lab/PepperSocial/issues) section.**

 **Tested Unity version:** 2018.1.0b13 (beta)
 **Tested Unity ML-Agents version:** 0.3.1b